peter-lyr/vim-easy-copy/README.en.md

 If you want to copy the code block quickly, you can install another of my plug-ins, vim-get-blocks(https://github.com/peter-lyr/vim-get-blocks), before installing this one.

 ## Install
-I prefer to use the plug-vim( https://github.com/junegunn/vim-plug/ ) manager to install:
+I prefer to use the vim-plug( https://github.com/junegunn/vim-plug/ ) manager to install:
 ```vim
 call plug#begin('~/.vim/bundle')
 "if you like: